What Happens if Gingivitis is Left Untreated for Too Long?

 If you want to hang onto your winning smile, you’ll need to act fast at the first sign of gingivitis or periodontal gum disease.
 Without proper care and maintenance, oral infections can quickly progress.
 You can experience tooth loss, bone loss, bad breath, bleeding gums, and more.

 At Premier Periodontics, our periodontists offer nonsurgical and advanced treatment options to combat gingivitis and periodontal gum disease.
-We offer services to meet the dental needs of individuals throughout Washington at locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond.
+We offer services to meet the dental needs of individuals throughout Washington at locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond.

 Understanding gum disease